Adversarial Detection of Flash Malware: Limitations and Open Issues: Attack Model

 \subsection{Attacker's Goal}

 It is defined in terms of two characteristics, \ie, security violation and attack specificity.

-\myparagraph{Security violation} In security engineering, a system can be violated by compromising its \emph{integrity}, \emph{availability}, or \emph{privacy}.
-Violating the integrity of \FlashBuster amounts to having malware samples undetected; its \emph{availability} is compromised if it misclassifies benign samples as malware, causing a denial of service to legitimate users; and \emph{privacy} is violated if it leaks confidential information about its users.
+\myparagraph{Security violation} In security engineering, a system can be violated by compromising its \emph{integrity}, \emph{availability}, or \emph{confidentiality}.
+Violating the integrity of FlashBuster amounts to having malware samples undetected; its \emph{availability} is compromised if it misclassifies benign samples as malware, causing a denial of service to legitimate users; and \emph{confidentiality} is violated if it leaks confidential information about its users.

 \myparagraph{Attack specificity} The specificity of the attack can be \emph{targeted} or \emph{indiscriminate}, based on whether the attacker aims to have only specific samples misclassified (\eg, a specific malware sample to infect a particular device or user), or if any misclassified sample meets her goal (\eg, if the goal is to launch an indiscriminate attack campaign).